toadlyBroodle/spam-bot-3000/README.md

 A python command-line bot for automating promotion on social media.
 Scrape social media with custom queries and promote your product to all relevant results with a single command. <b>Use at your own risk:</b> depending on how specific your custom queries are, your bot could find itself banned from associated social media sites very quickly ;)

 ## features
+- Reddit
+	- scrape subreddit(s) for lists of keyword, dump results in local file (red_scrape_dump.txt)
+		- seperate keyword lists for AND, OR, NOT search operations (red_subkey_pairs.json)
+	- reply to posts in red_scrape_dump.txt with random promotion from red_promos.txt
+		- ignore posts by marking them in dump file with "-" prefix
+	- praw.errors.HTTPException handling
+	- write all activity to log (log.txt)
 - Twitter
 	- update user status
 	- scan twitter for list of custom queries, dump results in local file (twit_scrape_dump.txt)